 On June 15, 2011, the Company filed suit against Lodsys, LLC, in the United States District Court for the Northern District of Illinois, seeking a declaratory judgment that the Company's products do not infringe four patents which Lodsys had previously asserted were infringed by the Company's customers, as well as a declaratory judgment that those four patents are invalid.
 On July 5, 2011, Lodsys moved to dismiss the Illinois case based on lacking personal jurisdiction, and also countersued the Company and other plaintiffs in similarly-situated declaratory judgment actions, including DriveTime Automotive Group, Inc., ESET, LLC, ForeSee Results, LLC, OpinionLab, Inc., and The New York Times Company, in the United States District Court for the Eastern District of Texas.
 In the Texas case, Lodsys alleges that the Company infringes one of the patents involved in the co-pending Illinois case, and seeks damages for past infringement, and an injunction against future infringement.
 The Company believes Lodsys's claims are without merit.
-In Illinois, the Company (and other similarly-situated plaintiffs) has asked the Court for discovery on jurisdictional and venue issues in advance of briefing their oppositions to the pending motions to dismiss.
-The Company intends to vigorously defend against Lodsys's allegations of infringement, and vigorously pursue our claims that the asserted patents are invalid and not infringed by the Company's products.
-The Company has not accrued for this contingency as of June 30, 2011, because the amount of loss, if any, cannot be reasonably estimated at this time.
+On October 25, 2011 the Court granted the parties' joint motion to transfer the cases from Illinois to the Eastern District of Wisconsin, and all pending motions were withdrawn, including Lodsys's pending motion to dismiss.
+The case has not yet been docketed in the Eastern District of Wisconsin.
+The Company intends to vigorously defend against Lodsys's allegations of infringement, and vigorously pursue the Company's claims that the asserted patents are invalid and not infringed by the Company's products.
+The Company has not accrued for this contingency as of September 30, 2011, because the amount of loss, if any, cannot be reasonably estimated at this time.